diffblue/aws-training/Goto-Symex-Engine/readme.md

 2. Variable generations
 3. CFG exploration
 4. Constant propagation
+5. Expression simplification
-5. Symbolic dereferencing
+6. Symbolic dereferencing
-6. Dynamic memory allocation
+7. Dynamic memory allocation
-7. Function pointers
+8. Function pointers
-8. Slicing
+9. Slicing
-9. Goto verifiers and incremental goto checkers
+10. Goto verifiers and incremental goto checkers

 All of the tools that we are demoing today have been built out of `develop` at the time when `cbmc-5.88.0` was released.